Community mental health and substance abuse services

 Substance Abuse License Appeal Assessment

-This assessment is of a person’s recovery efforts as required by a Licensing Appeal Division Hearing Examiner in the course of an appeals hearing to consider possible return of driving privileges.
-Prepayment is required for this service.
+This assessment helps document a person’s recovery efforts as required by the Licensing Appeal Division of the Secretary of State.
+This process supports the potential return of drving priveleges.
+Prepayment is required.

 Barry County Community Mental Health Authority’s substance abuse services program works with a certified Suboxone doctor, to help those with narcotics addiction in staying clean and sober and rebuilding their life.